 Perhaps the crunchiest of the Albanian salads is the Greek version, with cucumbers, tomatoes, peppers, olives and a generous dose of olive oil.
-This has to be the healthiest of Albanian foods and good when it is really hot outside and you just feel like having a refreshing meal.
+This has to be the healthiest Albanian food and good when it is really hot outside and you just feel like having a refreshing meal.

 Albanians tend to have byrek and a cup of strong Turkish coffee or espresso for breakfast.
 But another common breakfast item, especially in the south, is petulla.

 Petulla is nothing more than humble dollops of fried dough, similar to churros, and is best and most commonly enjoyed with honey or jam and, of course, feta cheese.